 Simple English definitions for legal terms

-Read a random definition: building loan
+Read a random definition: founded on

 A motion to strike is a request to a judge to remove part of a party's statement or evidence from the record.
 This can be done during the pleading stage or at trial.
 During the pleading stage, a party can use Rule 12(f) to remove a part of a statement that is unnecessary or inappropriate.
 At trial, a party can object to evidence that is irrelevant or unfair.
 If the judge agrees, the evidence will be removed from the record, and the jury will be told to ignore it.